ro-sanda/Z--explorer-2.0/README.md

+For invisible χχ channel:

+In this case, since this channel is associated with the mono-jet search, for computing Z' production cross-section, previously generated and recorded production cross-section plus ISR with MadGraph5_aMC@NLO is stored in */cards/* folder, also as simulation cards.
+These simulations were generated with a tailored Z' model which couples with unity to only one quark in the proton each time, at sqrt(s) = 13 TeV, and for M between 0.001 and 2.5 TeV (the range of masses that are explored in the mono-jet results), for the vector and the axial-vector mediators cases.

+AXIAL_Zpj_1.dat->  pp-->Z'_{A} j
+AXIAL_Zpj_2.dat->  pp-->Z'_{A} j
+AXIAL_Zpj_3.dat->  pp-->Z'_{A} j
+AXIAL_Zpj_4.dat->  pp-->Z'_{A} j

+VEC_Zpj_1.dat->  pp-->Z'_{V} j
+VEC_Zpj_2.dat->  pp-->Z'_{V} j
+VEC_Zpj_3.dat->  pp-->Z'_{V} j
+VEC_Zpj_4.dat->  pp-->Z'_{V} j

+These simulations are combined with the incard data and properly turn into right and left chiralities contributions to calculate σpred for χχ channel.

-For more information, please visit the associated publication *"Z'-explorer : a simple tool to probe Z' models against LHC data".* (https://arxiv.org/pdf/2005.05194.pdf)
+For more information, please visit the associated publication *"Z'-explorer: a simple tool to probe Z' models against LHC data".* (https://arxiv.org/pdf/2005.05194.pdf)